bsc-iitm/python/ppa/week-3/PPA-4.md

 We start with an "optimistic" mindset that the number $n$ is a prime and set `state = True` in line-1.
 During the looping process, if we find that $n$ is composite, we update the `state` to `False`.
 If $n$ is indeed prime, then the `state` remains `True` even after the loop ends.
 Either way, at the end of the loop, the `state` variable will tell us whether the number $n$ is prime or not.
 Notice that the `state` is a dynamic entity during the looping process.
 For a composite number, `state = True` to begin with, but it eventually becomes `False`.

 This approach is an extremely powerful template and can be applied to a wide range of problems.
-We will refer to this as the **state-approach** in future problems where this is used.
+We will refer to this as the **state-approach**.
 There are some variants to this solution as well.
 Does breaking out of the loop make sense here?
 If the `state` become `False`, can it ever become `True` again?
 Finally, is there a simpler way of writing the if-condition so that we don't have to check for three conditions?
 The hint lies in rethinking about the range of numbers that you have to check for.
 Should it be `range(1, n + 1)`, or can it be something else?